-At the end of LIT 495, each honors candidate will be required to submit to the Associate Chair for the Honors Committee a progress report including a writing sample of the work in progress.
+At the end of LIT 495, each honors candidate will be required to submit to the Chair a progress report including a writing sample of the work in progress for the Honors Committee.
 The writing sample usually consists of one completed chapter.
 At that time, the committee will either give approval for the candidate to go forward and complete the honors project or request that the candidate withdraw from the honors project.
 The student will then be required to complete his or her second LIT 499 in place of LIT 496.

-Soon after fall/spring break, honors candidates should contact the Associate Chair to discuss possible venues for oral presentations of the Honors Project.
+Soon after fall/spring break, honors candidates should contact the Chair to discuss possible venues for oral presentations of the Honors Project.

-The completed written Honors Thesis will be due to the Associate Chair for the Honors Committee exactly two weeks before the last day of classes in the semester in which the student is enrolled in LIT 496 or LIT 497.
+The completed written Honors Thesis will be due to the Chair exactly two weeks before the last day of classes in the semester in which the student is enrolled in LIT 496 or LIT 497.

 Prior to the completion of final exams, the Honors Committee will meet to determine the level of honors awarded to each project.
-The Associate Chair will inform the student in writing of the decision of the Honors Committee.
+The Chair will inform the student in writing of the decision of the Honors Committee.